slateci/slate-monitoring/README.md

 1. Use bin/platform-install.sh to install the platform components
 1. Use bin/platform-status.sh to check the pods and services
 1. Use bin/platform-delete.sh to remove the platform components
-1. Use bin/cluster-install.sh CLUSTER_NAME to install the cluster components (must match name in private/conf/CLUSTER_NAME.conf)
+1. Use bin/cluster-install.sh CLUSTER_NAME to install the cluster components (must match name in private/conf/CLUSTER_NAME.conf and private/bucketConf/CLUSTER_NAME.yaml)
-1. Use bin/cluster-status.sh CLUSTER_NAME to check the pods and services (must match name in private/conf/CLUSTER_NAME.conf)
+1. Use bin/cluster-status.sh CLUSTER_NAME to check the pods and services (must match name in private/conf/CLUSTER_NAME.conf and private/bucketConf/CLUSTER_NAME.yaml)
-1. Use bin/cluster-delete.sh CLUSTER_NAME to remove the cluster components (must match name in private/conf/CLUSTER_NAME.conf)
+1. Use bin/cluster-delete.sh CLUSTER_NAME to remove the cluster components (must match name in private/conf/CLUSTER_NAME.conf and private/bucketConf/CLUSTER_NAME.yaml)
 1. Use bin/list-addresses.sh to query the IP address of all clusters; use the info to populate private/address-list
 1. Use bin/platform-address-list-update.sh to notify the platform of changes in the cluster ips

 ## Changelog
+- Added support for one bucket credential per cluster
 - Added bin scripts for platform installation
 - Added new more detailed dashboards
 - Added scripts for platform installation